james-stevens/powerdns-webui/README.md

 ```

-Then you simply clone this project as the directory `/opt/websites/pdns/powerdns-webui`,
+Clone this project as the directory `/opt/websites/pdns/powerdns-webui`,
 or whatever you chose in the Apache conf, and request the URL `https://<server-ip-address>/`

 If it worked correctly, you should see a screen like this.

 ![Frist Screen](/first.png)

-NOTE: Because it prompts you for a server name, you can use this single page app to access any PowerDNS RestAPI
+Because it prompts you for a server name, you can use this single page app to access any PowerDNS RestAPI
-you can reach, but your browser will impose certain restrictions.
+you can reach, subject to the browser restrictions described above.

-* If you obtained the `index.html` over HTTPS, then the RestAPI must be accessed over HTTPS - this is where
-a web proxy interface is useful, as PowerDNS does not natively support HTTPS and sending all your
-data over HTTP is probably not what you want.

-* You must be CORS compliant - in this context it means the web server that gave you `index.html` must list
-(in the header of the response) all the other HTTP/S servers
-you are allowed to access from the pages it has served you.

-Having the page served from the same service as the web proxy to the api, provides a solution to both these issue.

-These issues are generic browser security restrictions, and nothing specifically to do with this code.

 A fully working example configuration, and instructions, are provided in the `example` directory.

 # In Operation #

-I've tested this talking to a 95% idle PowerDNS server over an 18ms latency link and the response time for
+I've tested this with the latest Chrome & Firefox running on Xubuntu talking to a 95% idle PowerDNS server
+over an 18ms latency link and the response time for all actions, including loading a zone with 1000 records
-loading a zone with 1000 records (500 names, 2 records per name) is virtually instant.
+(500 names, 2 records per name), is virtually instant.

+Apart from some minor aesthetic differences, the behaviour in Chrome and Firefox was identical.

 # Security #